Continuing medical education

 Continuing medical education (CME) is continuing education (CE) that helps those in the medical field maintain competence and learn about new and developing areas of their field.
 These activities may take place as live events, written publications, online programs, audio, video, or other electronic media.
-Content for these programs is developed, reviewed, and delivered by faculty who are experts in their individual clinical areas.
+Content for these programs is developed, reviewed, and delivered by faculty who are experts in their individual areas.
 Similar to the process used in academic journals, any potentially conflicting financial relationships for faculty members must be both disclosed and resolved in a meaningful way.
-However, critics complain that drug and device manufacturers often use their financial sponsorship to bias CMEs towards marketing their own products.
+However, critics complain that drug and device manufacturers often use their financial sponsorship to bias CME activities toward marketing their own products.

 Historical context

 Continuing medical education is not a new concept.
 From essentially the beginning of institutionalized medical instruction (medical instruction affiliated with medical colleges and teaching hospitals), health practitioners continued their learning by meeting with their peers.
 Grand rounds, case discussions, and meetings to discuss published medical papers constituted the continuing learning experience.
+CME credit was first established for physicians in the United States in 1958 by the American Academy of Family Physicians.
 In the 1950s through to the 1980s, CME was increasingly funded by the pharmaceutical industry.
 Concerns regarding informational bias (both intentional and unintentional) led to increasing scrutiny of the CME funding sources.
-This led to the establishment of certifying agencies such as the Society for Academic Continuing Medical Education which is an umbrella organization representing medical associations and bodies of academic medicine from the United States, Canada, Great Britain and Europe.
+The Accreditation Council for Continuing Medical Education (ACCME) developed standards to keep what they define as ineligible companies from being able to influence the content of CME activities.
+Most recently updated in 2022, the ACCME’s Standards for Integrity and Independence in Continuing Education have been adopted by the accrediting bodies of multiple health professions within the United States.
 The pharmaceutical industry has also developed guidelines regarding drug detailing and industry sponsorship of CME, such as the Pharmaceutical Advertising Advisory Board (PAAB) and Canada's Research-Based Pharmaceutical Companies (Rx&D).